Onboarding to openwrt-tests¶

 What you need from the upstream maintainer:

-- Coordinator SSH public key to add to
+- SSH gateway public key to add to

 authorized_keysfor userlabgrid-devon the lab (already included in the openwrt-tests Ansible playbook).